Kankakee River: Description

 The Kankakee rises in northwestern Indiana, approximately 5 mi southwest of South Bend, Indiana.
 It flows in a straight channelized course, generally southwestward through rural northwestern Indiana, collecting the Yellow River from the south in Starke County, and passing the communities of South Center and English Lake.
 It forms the border between LaPorte, Porter, and Lake counties on the north and Starke, Jasper, and Newton counties on the south.
 The river curves westward and ceases to be channelized as it enters Kankakee County in northeastern Illinois.
 Approximately 3 mi southeast of the city of Kankakee, it receives the Iroquois River from the south and turns sharply to the northwest for its lower 35 mi.
 It joins the Des Plaines River from the south to form the Illinois River, approximately 50 mi southwest of Chicago.

 The Kankakee River Basin drains 2989 sqmi in northwest Indiana, 2169 sqmi in northeast Illinois, and about 7 sqmi in southwest Lower Michigan.
 The Kankakee River heads near South Bend, then flows westward into Illinois, where it joins with the Des Plaines River to form the Illinois.
-The area of Lake County which originally drained to Lake Michigan but now drains by means of artificial diversion to the Illinois River is not considered to be part of the Kankakee River Basin study region.
+The area of Lake County (Indiana) which originally drained to Lake Michigan but now drains by means of artificial diversion to the Illinois River is not considered to be part of the Kankakee River Basin study region.
 Although the Kankakee River basin includes portions of Indiana, Illinois, and Michigan, the discussion below will focus on the Indiana portion of the basin.